jackdoe/go-gpmctl/README.md

 # /dev/gpmctl control socket reader

-general purpose mouse daemon (https://linux.die.net/man/8/gpm) gives mouse support to the linux console
+general purpose mouse daemon(GPM) (https://linux.die.net/man/8/gpm) gives mouse support to the linux console

 it exposes /dev/gpmctl to which you can connect, send your current vc and pid